Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Carbon Nanotube Geometries

-Matter is composed of atoms, each consisting of a nucleus of protons and neutrons surrounded by a cloud of electrons.
-Atoms interact by sharing electrons, forming chemical bonds that create different structures.
-Carbon atoms, in particular, can bond in multiple ways, leading to various structures such as graphene, fullerenes, and nanotubes.

-Graphene is a two-dimensional arrangement of carbon atoms where each atom forms three sp² hybrid bonds with its neighbors.
+As our first class of molecular structures, we apply our method to the study of the geometry of carbon nanotubes.
+The mathematical idealization of a carbon nanotube comes from rolling graphene.
+Graphene is a two-dimensional arrangement of carbon atoms where each atom forms three bonds with its neighbors.
 These bonds create a hexagonal lattice with a bond length of approximately $l=1.42$ \AA{} and an angle of \(2\pi/3\) between them.
-The graphene sheet can be fully described by two lattice vectors, \(a_1\) and \(a_2\), both with a length of \( a = l \sqrt{3} \) (see \cref{fig:graphene}).
+The graphene sheet can be fully described by two lattice vectors, \(a_1\) and \(a_2\), both with a length of \( a = l \sqrt{3} \) (see \Cref{fig:graphene}).
 By rolling a graphene sheet into a cylinder, we obtain a carbon nanotube \cite{DRESSELHAUS1995883,meyyappan2004carbon}.
 The geometric classification of carbon nanotubes is based on the periodicity of this rolling process, which is given by a vector of the form